Hereafter (film): Plot

-Marie travels to Switzerland to meet a hospice director, a former skeptic now convinced the afterlife exists.
-She persuades Marie to write a book on her experience, in hopes the scientific community will accept the reality of life beyond death.

-Desperate for a reunion with his brother, Marcus steals money from his foster parents and seeks help to contact Jason, but only encounters frauds.
-Before he can board the London Underground at Charing Cross, Jason's cap is blown from Marcus's head.
-Anxious to find it, he misses his train, which explodes during the 2005 London Bombings.

-At a cooking class, George is partnered with Melanie.
-Hitting it off, they prepare dinner at George's home, where a phone message from Billy forces him to reveal his ability as a psychic.
-Melanie persuades George to help her.
-The spirit of her father communicates through him, asking forgiveness for what he did to her as a child.
-Melanie flees in tears, and does not return to the cooking class.

-Having been in talks with a publisher about a biography of François Mitterrand, Marie stuns them with her new manuscript: "Hereafter: A Conspiracy of Silence".
+Having been in talks with a publisher about a biography of François Mitterrand, Marie instead submits a new manuscript: Hereafter: A Conspiracy of Silence.
 The publisher rejects the work, but steers her toward another in London.
-Marie learns Didier does not intend to give back her job, as her reputation has been damaged from her interest in the hereafter, and he is sleeping with another woman, effectively ending their relationship.

-Laid off from his factory job, George is persuaded by Billy to revive his psychic practice.
-However, he impulsively travels to London, on a Dickens kick, listening to Derek Jacobi’s audiobooks, visiting the Charles Dickens Museum and attending Jacobi's live reading at the London Book Fair, where Marie is also reading her newly published book, Hereafter.
-Handing George a signed copy, he has a flash of her near-drowning.
+She also learns Didier does not intend to give back her job, as her reputation has been damaged from her fascination in the hereafter, and he is sleeping with another woman.
+George is laid off from his factory job and persuaded by Billy to revive his psychic practice, but instead he impulsively travels to London, visiting the Charles Dickens Museum and attending Derek Jacobi's live reading at the London Book Fair.
+Marie is also there reading her newly published book, Hereafter, which she signs for George; as she hands it to him, he sees a vision of her near-drowning.

-At the event with his foster parents, Marcus spots George, who he has read about online.
-George brushes him off and returns to his hotel, but Marcus stands outside until George agrees to do a reading.
-Through George, Jason tells Marcus he is happy in the afterlife, and that he had knocked off his cap to save Marcus at the train station, and not to fear being alone "because we are one."
+Marcus also attends the event with the foster family and he spots George, who he has read about online.
+He is brushed off when he asks George to perform a reading, but follows George to his hotel, where he eventually relents.
+Through George, Jason tells Marcus he is happy in the afterlife, that he had knocked off his cap to save Marcus at the train station, and not to fear being alone.
 With this closure, Marcus visits his mother, who is improving in a rehab center.

-George leaves a note for Marie, inviting her to a café, He has a vision of them kissing.
-Their shared glimpses of the hereafter having made them better appreciate life, George and Marie sit together.
+Marcus finds out the hotel where Marie is staying and informs George, who leaves a note inviting her to meet with him.
+Marie meets with George the next day, where he has a vision of them kissing, and the two immediately connect through their shared glimpses of the hereafter having made them better appreciate life.